-Since 2009, Codemasters has the exclusive Formula 1 license and is using it to the maximum.
+Since 2009, Codemasters has had the exclusive Formula 1 license and is using it to the maximum.
 Every year we get another game, and though there were stumbles in the past, the latest release, F1 2019 is the best so far.
 Still, for the racing fanatics, the quality of graphics and the amount of content doesn’t mean much if the game is not offering a realistic driving model.
-So instead of a reviewing a game, we’ll try to answer the question: How true to life is Codemasters’ release?
+So instead of reviewing a game, we’ll try to answer the question: How true to life is Codemasters’ release?

 Click here to subscribe to our print edition!

 If you want absolute realism, you’ll be disappointed, as it will probably never be achieved.
 It has nothing to with Codemasters being lazy or today’s tech not being good enough, but about restrictions by license givers.
 That means that there are no entirely realistic crashes.
 While you can quickly lose your wings or tires, you won’t see a horrific incident where the car is split in half or turned upside down.
 Drivers can’t be hurt in any way too, so this is understandable.

 While Codemasters’ trademarks are semi-realistic racers like GRID, F1 2019 is a simulation.
 At the same time, the company was never shy to admit they were making compromises to have the game more appealing.
 For example, the cockpit camera gives a better view than in real life, and even when you disable all the assists, cars are still more comfortable to handle than in real life.
 That doesn’t mean you’ll be able to turn off traction control and drive perfect laps via gamepad, as you’ll still need a quality wheel to stay on the track.
 As you’ll always fight to stay on the road and run consistent fast laps, it’s doubtful you’ll overthink it.